Risks for breast cancer

 Reproductive history

-Estrogen is the main hormone associated with breast cancer.
-Estrogen affects the growth of breast cells.
-Experts believe that it plays an important role in the growth of breast cancer cells as well.
+Estrogen plays a crucial role in the development and function of the female reproductive system, including the menstrual cycle and pregnancy.
+Experts believe that estrogen also plays an important role in the growth of breast cancer cells.
 The type of exposure and how long cells are exposed to estrogen affects the chances that breast cancer will develop.

-Women who have their first full-term pregnancy after the age of 30 have a slightly higher risk of breast cancer than women who have at least one full-term pregnancy at an earlier age.
+Having your first full-term pregnancy after the age of 35 means that you have a higher risk of breast cancer than someone who has at least one full-term pregnancy at an earlier age.
 Becoming pregnant at an early age (such as before age 20) reduces breast cancer risk.

-The more children a woman has, the greater the protection against breast cancer.
-Not becoming pregnant at all (called nulliparity) increases the risk for breast cancer.
+Not becoming pregnant and giving birth at all (called nulliparity) increases your risk for breast cancer.

 Exposure to ionizing radiation